PDXChinese/pdxchinese.github.io/_pages/dragon.md

 To follow the dragon is to walk with courage.
 To become the dragon is to rise with honor.

+### "Return of the Dragon" is more than a celebration — it's a homecoming of heritage, a passing of the torch across generations, and a powerful gathering of community spirit.

 ## Organizers

 Initiated by the Oregon Chinese Coalition (OCC), supported by [CCBA](https://www.oregonccba.org/) and [OTCA](https://www.pdxoldtown.org/), and embraced by the community, this is a join effort by many community partners -- carrying the spirit of the dragon.